nt246/NTRES-6100-data-science/assignments/assignment_7.md

 calculate the number of popular votes each candidate received as shown below.
 Name this new dataset `q_3a`, and print it. <br>

-*Note: all candidates other than Clinton and Trump are included in `others` as shown below.*
+*Note: Vote counts are listed for several other candidates.
+Please combine the votes for all candidates other than Clinton and Trump into a single `others` category (as shown in the table below)*

 *Hint: `pivot_longer()` may be useful in here.*